 Gone are the days of signing documents with pen and paper.
 Electronic signature software is faster, more convenient, and much more environmentally friendly.

 Electronic signatures are legally binding.
 The best electronic software tracks the entire signing process, automatically generating an audit trail.
-You can get started for free with many of my recommendations.
+You can get started for free with many of our recommendations.

 - signNow – Best value electronic signature software